de4a-eu/de4a/README.md

 #http.proxyPort=${http.proxy.port}
 #http.nonProxyHosts=${http.proxy.non-proxy}
 ```
-In order to disable proxy configuration you can either comment the properties or set up `enabled` property to false.
+In order to disable proxy configuration, you can either comment the properties or set up `enabled` property to false.
  ```properties
 http.proxy.enabled=false
 ````